mucsci-students/2023SHRProject/README.md

 ### Install Python 3.8.8
 1. [Download](https://www.python.org/downloads/release/python-388/) and install Python 3.8.8.
-2. Add python to your path to for ease of use.
+2. Add python to your path for ease of use.
 Follow this [guide](https://realpython.com/add-python-to-path/) for more information.

 > Note: Other version of Python 3.8 may work.
 However, it has been tested and confirmed to work on 3.8.8.
 > Do not use version 3.9 and above as that is know not to work with the correct version of PyTorch.